 NORTHERN BC CANADIAN MOOSE

 The North American Moose is the largest member of the deer family.
 There are 3 different species of Moose in North America.
 The Alaskan/Yukon Moose then the Canadian Northern and the Shiras Moose.
 Moose are distinguished by their large nose and impressive broad, palmated antlers of the males.
 Canadian Northern Bull Moose can stand anywhere from 6 to even 7ft tall at the shoulder.
-Their antlers can span up to 6 ft and weighing anywhere from 900 - 1,600 lbs.
-These Moose typically inhabit valley bottoms where there are plenty of willow draws and marshy meadows, but can also be found wandering atop an open timbered ridge or slope.
+Their antlers can span up to 6 ft and mature bulls weighing anywhere from 900 - 1,600 lbs on the hoof.
+These Moose typically inhabit valley bottoms where there are plenty of willow draws and marshy meadows, but can also be found wandering on open timbered ridges or slopes.
 Their mating season in the fall season features energetic fights between males competing for females.
 These massive beasts will tear up huge areas breaking and snapping trees and anything else that gets in their path.
 Moose have phenomenal hearing thanks to their very large ears, and bulls will travel for miles once they hear the distinct whaling of a cow in heat.

 The Cassiar mountains is well known for producing trophy sized Canadian Moose bulls.
 This is one of our highest success hunts and consistently produces trophy class bulls averaging 55" to 65" spreads with huge palms and brow tines.
-This hunt is based out of remote spike camps located deep in large vast valleys accessed only by horseback or float planes.
+This hunt is based out of remote spike camps located deep in large vast valleys accessed only by horseback and/or float planes.
 With our close proximity to the Yukon and several shared waterways, we have both the population and genetics for some of the world’s largest Canadian Moose.
-On our horseback hunts we will ride up to high open ridges to glass and call, or we will cover ground hunting the valleys and willow draws.
-Most hunters add Caribou onto this hunt with great success.
-Without a doubt, we offer B.C.'s best Moose/Caribou combination hunt with most every hunter getting shot opportunities and many harvesting both trophies.
-We also have boat hunts where you will travel the lakes and/or rivers while calling for moose; you may also take short hikes up to vantage points and meadows.
-The success rate and trophy size on these hunts is the same as our horseback hunts but boat hunts are less physically demanding.
+On our horseback hunts we will ride up to high open ridges to glass and call, or we will cover ground hunting the valleys and willow draws calling to locate and bring in bulls.
+Most hunters add Caribou onto this hunt with great success... without a doubt, we offer B.C.'s best Moose/Caribou combination hunt with most every hunter getting shot opportunities and many harvesting both trophies.
+We also have boat hunts where you will travel the lakes and/or rivers while calling for moose; you may also take short hikes up to vantage points and meadows to call and glass.
+The success rate and trophy size on our lake hunts is the same as our horseback hunts but are less physically demanding.
 Generally, these hunts are booked as two hunters for one guide, making them a great choice for those looking to hunt with a friend or family member.
 One hunter per guide can also be arranged for those wishing to hunt alone.
-Because of the density of moose in our lakes region this is a perfect place for our archery clients.
+Because of the density of moose in the lake regions this is a perfect place for our archery clients.